 1. Share an article on social media: Facebook can be used for some much more than posting family photos or cute animal memes.
 Social media can be an incredible tool for sharing information and educating friends and family about important social issues.

-Ricky notes that “many folks don’t realize the prevalence of hunger in our community, and right now is a particularly important time to bring awareness to anti-hunger policy with the reauthorization of the Farm Bill in Congress.
-Just starting the conversation is a great place to begin.”
+Many people don’t realize the prevalence of hunger in our community, and right now is a particularly important time to bring awareness to anti-hunger policy with the reauthorization of the Farm Bill in Congress.
+Just starting the conversation is a great place to begin.

 Sharing news articles — from trusted, reputable sources, of course — is an easy and almost instant way of practicing advocacy.
 Our new mission mini-documentary is a great way to learn more about us and to share with your online network.